Larsa Pippen Sizzles In Blue Crop Top & Flaunts Cleavage

 Larsa Pippen recently tantalized her 1.8 million Instagram followers with a sizzling shot that highlighted her ample assets to perfection.

 In the snap, Pippen rocked a light blue long sleeve crop top with a plunging neckline that displayed her impressive cleavage.
-The top had straps that criss-crossed around her stomach, flaunting her chiselled abs and gorgeous skin.
+The top had straps that crisscrossed around her stomach, flaunting her chiseled abs and gorgeous skin.
 She paired the tight crop top with pants that had a more casual boyfriend-style silhouette and some sneakers.

 Pippen accessorized with a necklace and sunglasses and looked utterly gorgeous.
 She took the snap in front of a scenic alleyway lined with shops and lined with a brick-paved street.
-She stretched her arms above her head in a seductive pose, and definitely didn’t look like someone who was just around town running errands, as she explained in her caption.
+She stretched her arms above her head in a seductive pose and definitely didn’t look like someone who was just around town running errands, as she explained in her caption.

 Her followers loved the post, and it received over 3,200 likes within less than half an hour.
 She filled her fans in on the fact that the ensemble was from Pretty Little Thing, in case they wanted to snap up their own crop top looks.